flipperdevices/flipperzero-firmware/README.md

 The compound type ``struct minmea_float`` uses ``int_least32_t`` internally.
-Therefore, the coordinate precision is guaranteed to be at least ``[+-]DDDMM.MMMMM`` (five decimal digits) or ±20cm LSB at the equator.
+Therefore, the coordinate precision is guaranteed to be at least ``[+-]DDDMM.MMMMM`` (five decimal digits) or ±2cm LSB at the equator.
+Note that GPS modules commonly only provide four deciminal digits (``[+-]DDDMM.MMMM``), which equates to ±20cm (0.0001 minute is 0.0001/60 degrees and one degree is about 111km) at the equator.

 ## Coordinate format